Things to consider when considering divorce

 How amicable will the divorce be?

 Are you and your spouse in agreement over the need to divorce?
 Do you have a common view as to how assets should be divided and how your children (if you have them) should be raised?
 It is possible to go through the divorce process in a civil manner and make mutually acceptable arrangements regarding the big decisions…the house, the children, the savings account.
 In this case you may succeed in having an uncontested divorce.
 This is by far the most affordable option.
-Divorce costs can spiral out of control when the divorce is contested.
+Divorce costs are higher when the divorce is contested.

 What does this mean?
 Well, an uncontested divorce is just what it sounds like: both partners agree on the division of assets (the marital regime will have an impact on this anyhow) and how any children of the union will be cared for, without contest or conflict.
 A parenting plan will be drafted as part of your divorce settlement.